-British conductor and organist John Poole was born in Birmingham on 5 February 1934.
-He studied at Balliol College, Oxford University, where he began to conduct choirs and orchestras whilst an undergraduate, and at the Royal College of Organists.
-His talent for passing on the joy of music to others was noticed early in his career.
-He worked as Assistant Music Master at Latymer Upper School in Hammersmith, London, from 1955-64 and gained further experience directing choirs as organist of London University's Church and musical director at University College, London.
-He founded the Bloomsbury Singers and Players and regularly conducted choral and orchestral concerts at St George's Church Bloomsbury.
+During his National Service in the Royal Signals at Catterick in North Yorkshire, he played the organ at Richmond Parish Church, and was offered, but turned down, a job as music teacher at Richmond Grammar School.
+Instead he worked as Assistant Music Master at Latymer Upper School in Hammersmith, London from 1957-64 and gained further experience directing choirs as organist of London University's Church and musical director at University College, London.
+He founded the Bloomsbury Choral Society and regularly conducted choral and orchestral concerts at St George's Church Bloomsbury.
 It was here that he was first noticed by the BBC and he was soon conducting groups such as the Orchestra of the Light Music Society, the London Studio Players and the BBC Chorus - as it was then.

-In 1968 he was appointed conductor of the BBC Symphony Chorus and in 1972 he became director of the BBC Singers, a group which became, under John's direction, one of the top professional choirs.
+In 1968 he was appointed conductor of the BBC Symphony Chorus and in 1972 he became director of the BBC Singers, a group which became, under John's direction, one of the world's top professional choirs.
 In 1973 he conducted his first concert at the BBC Proms, where he continued to perform.
-He also conducted at London's South Bank, the Barbican, St John's Smith Square and at many major festivals and tours worldwide.
+He also led performances at London's South Bank, the Barbican, St John's Smith Square and at many major festivals and tours worldwide.